johnperry-math/AoC2020/README.md

 On the Mac I used `ulimit -s 13000` after using `gcc` with the `-fstack-usage` option to determine how much stack it was using.

+## Day 24: Lobby Layout

+A hexagonal floor layout.
+The size of the floor is not given, so I guessed, got part 2 wrong the first time, made it larger on my second guess, and got it.
+Employed a `tagged record`, albeit without extension / inheritance.
+"Exported" an enumeration by reading & realizing that its name is actually a function, so we simply need to rename the function.